Recently Viewed Topics

 Consider the following values for a new plugin rule:

 - Expiration Date: 12/31/2018

 - Severity: Low

 Normally, results for the CentOS 7 : rpm (CESA-2014:1976) plugin (79877) are set to critical severity.
-This plugin rule will cause all results from the plugin to be set to low severity specifically for the host at 192.168.0.6.
-The results for other hosts will remain set to critical severity.
-After 12/31/2017, the plugin rule expires, and the results return to normal.
+This plugin rule causes all results from the plugin to be set to low severity specifically for the host at 192.168.0.6.
+The results for other hosts remains set to critical severity.
+After 12/31/2018, the plugin rule expires, and the results return to normal.